smy1/swlab/python/README.md

 - __excel__: What is the path and name of the excel file that contains all other relevant information?
 Leave this as "None" if we want to enter this information manually (see example B below).
 - the rest: Leave them as "None" since the information should be found in the excel file.

-In the __excel file__, we should have four columns, the first row being the names of these columns: "children", "start", "end", and "corr".
-While these names can be changed to something else that is more intuitive (or even translated into another language), the order of the columns _must_ be in this manner.
+In the __excel file__, we should have four columns, the first row being the names of these columns: "children", "start", "end", and "corr" (see the image below).
+While these names can be changed to something else that is more intuitive (or even translated into another language), the information _must_ be in entered in this order.
 To illustrate:
-- The _first column_ (named as "children" in this example) must contain the name of the first-level subfolders in which the background camera and top camera videos are stored (usually the participants' ID, see [merge videos](#1-merge-videos) for more).
+- The _first column_ (named as "children" in this example) must contain the name of the first-level subfolders in which the background camera and top camera videos are stored (usually the participants' ID, hence, I sometimes call them as "child subfolders".
+See [merge videos](#1-merge-videos) for more).
 - The _second column_ (named as "start" in this example) contains the time at which the task started (in seconds) in the recording of each of the particpant.
-Since we have two video recordings (the background camera and the top camera), give the start time of only one of these cameras.
-The function will calculate the recording time difference between the two cameras and adjust the start time of the other camera.
+Since we have two video recordings (the background camera and the top camera), use the start time of only one of these cameras.
+The function will calculate the time difference between the two cameras and adjust the start time of the other camera.
 - The _third column_ (named as "end" in this example) contains the time at which the recording ended (again, in seconds).
 This can be left blank if the the duration of the task is always the same for everyone.
-- The _fourth column_ (named as "corr" in this example) contains information that corrects for out-of-sync videos.
+- The _fourth column_ (named as "corr" in this example, which stands for "correction") contains information that corrects for out-of-sync videos.
+This information will be disregarded if the number of attempt is entered as 1 earlier.
-- The first row of these columns could have been entered as "subfolder_name", "begin_time", "end_time", and "video_difference" or anything else that makes more sense.
-The screenshot below shows an example of the excel file.
+- The first row of these columns could have been entered as "subfolder_name", "begin_time", "end_time", and "correct_timing_difference" or anything else that makes more sense.
+The image below shows an example of the excel file.

 <img src="https://github.com/smy1/swlab/blob/main/script/py_eg_xl_overlay.png" width=auto height="250">

 > [!IMPORTANT]
-> The information entered in the first column of the excel file must be a character (in Python terms).
-If the names of the subfolders are numbers, such as these shown in the example, add an inverted comma before the number, otherwise, Python might not be able to match the information with the subfolder names.
+> The information entered in the first column of the excel file (i.e., the names of the first-level subfolders) must be a string (in Python terms), as shown in the image above.
+To force excel to accept numbers as strings, add an inverted comma before the number.
+This is very important, otherwise, Python might not be able to match the information in the excel file with the subfolder names.

-__(B)__ The following code enters information into the function.
+__(B)__ The following code calls for the __overlay function__ exactly as shown above.
+Here, we provide an excel file for the function to extract information regarding subfolder names and video timing. but manually adds the folder and timing information to it.
 ```
+from editvid import overlay
 overlay(folder = "C:/Users/user/Desktop/mc_vid",
         attempts = 1,
         bgcam = "baby",